Creative Workshops:

 Narrative Diagrams / Sculpting Paper

-• Bring clarity to your thought process
+• Understand your thought processes

 • Improve visual communication skills